SuleimanIsiaka/suleimanisiaka.github.io/resume.md

 - Reviewed purchase orders, vendor contracts, and negotiated rate renewals to save costs
 - Frequently updated the safety stock and Min-Max calculations to reflect current inventory carrying requirements
 - Managed the RFI, RFQ, and RFP process with potential new suppliers and maintained a high level of strategic SRM

+### Logistics Coordinator |	        		     Globacom Limited                   (2006-2010)
+- Coordinated all inbound/outbound distribution operations to business partners, customers, and distribution centers locally and internationally with 98% OTD rate
+- Served as point of contact for all inbound/outbound related inquiries/resolutions and strictly maintained a 48 hour turn-around time
+- Coordinated with freight forwarders to facilitate tracking/tracing of local and international shipments via LTL, FTL, Container, and Airfreight, and updated stake-holders with results
+- Created and ensured complete shipping documentation including BOL, Customs invoices, and dangerous goods documentation
+- Reviewed logistics performance with stake-holders against targets, benchmarks and service agreements, and worked directly with internal carriers on the resolution of issues and opportunities for improvement to ensure high service quality for customers
+- Directed team activities, established task priorities, scheduled and tracked work assignments, and guided team members to ensure the attainment of distribution goals

 ### EDUCATION